Board of Directors

 A New Jersey native and graduate of Smith College, Zoe holds an MPH from the Columbia University Mailman School of Public Health and an MBA from New York University’s Stern School of Business.

 Lisa Gable is a former US ambassador and chairman emeritus of the Healthy Weight Commitment Foundation, a non-profit organization that aims to reduce obesity among children in the United States.

-Lisa serves as a national trustee for the Boys and Girls Club of America, a member of the International Advisory Council and the International Republican Institute, and as an advisory board member of the Diplomatic Courier and FriendsLearn, Inc.
+Lisa is the the CEO of Food Allergy Research and Education (FARE).
+She also serves as a national trustee for the Boys and Girls Club of America, a member of the International Advisory Council and the International Republican Institute, and as an advisory board member of the Diplomatic Courier and FriendsLearn, Inc.

 As president of the Healthy Weight Commitment Foundation, Lisa led a public-private partnership between 16 food and beverage companies, the Robert Wood Johnson Foundation, and the Partnership for a Healthier America – a nonprofit created in conjunction with United States First Lady Michelle Obama’s Let’s Move!
 Initiative.
 The Foundation’s work led to the companies removing 6.4 trillion calories from their products over five years, exceeding the initial goal by nearly 5 trillion calories.